pohlm01/master-thesis/2_preliminaries.typ

 @rfc_ocsp

 In practice, this comes with a couple issues: Speed, high load on @ca servers, availability, and privacy.
-Every time a relying party checks a certificate, it requires an additional round trip to the @ocsp responder, which slows down the connection.
+Every time a relying party checks a certificate, an additional round trip to the @ocsp responder is required, which slows down the connection.
 This results in a slowdown of about 30~% for each connection @ocsp_30p_faster.
 The #glspl("ca") have to answer these status requests, which results in a high server load and therefore costs.
 If an @ocsp responder is not reachable, the relying party either cannot connect to the server or has to ignore the failure.